Your Employees Are Leaving

 Everyone is busy.
 We are doing more with fewer people.
-As a result we end up focusing on tasks and activities just to keep our heads above water.
+As a result, we end up focusing on tasks and activities just to keep our heads above water.
 There are things that just don’t get done.
 One of the many responsibilities tends to be giving individual attention to employees.
 Not just sending individual emails or discussing tasks and upcoming projects.
 Personal attention.

 You might ask, “Why does this matter?”
 As humans, we have many needs and desires.
 As our lives evolve, these needs and desires shift.
 What was once interesting can become uninteresting.
 What was once challenging becomes less of a challenge.
-What once inspired them is no longer inspiring.
+And what once inspired them is no longer inspiring.
 Unless we are having frequent conversations with our employees, we can miss these changes in desires, allowing someone else to attract our best and brightest.

-Let’s be realistic.
 We’re not talking about badgering employees on a daily or weekly basis.
 What we are suggesting is having routine discussions with individuals about how they see their career progressing.
 Are you asking about their aspirations?
 How we you help make their future come true?
 What barriers do they face and how can you help remove them?
 Maybe you only do this once a year at review time.
 And if you are, you are doing more than most.